Abooelnaga/Expert-Systems-Questions/First-Three-Lec.md

    d) Designing the user interface

-7. **What is the main source of knowledge for a traditional Expert System?**
+7. **What is the main source of knowled ge for a traditional Expert System?**

    a) Large datasets from the web